Cenay/TRFA-Doco/README.md

 ## Production Notes
  * Each time the production environment is created, run the **php artisan config:cache** to create an in memory cache of the configuration settings.

-This repo maintained by [Cenay Nailor](https://www.cenaynailor.com/)
+This repo maintained by [Cenay Nailor](https://www.cenaynailor.com/) with love in Prescott Valley, AZ